-The Solemnity of John the Liminal and Luminous Baptist « Catholic Insight
+The Birth of John the Liminal and Luminous Baptist « Catholic Insight

-We celebrate the birthdays of three ‘saints’ in our Liturgy: Christ Himself, the Son of God, of course, on Christmas Day; His Mother, the Virgin Mary, on September 8th; and, today, Saint John, called ‘the Baptist’, to whom was given the role as the last, greatest and clearest of the Prophets of the Messiah: Behold, the Lamb of God!
-As the most liminal of saints, John stands at the threshold between the Old and the New Testament, the most momentous transition, if you will, in history, after the crossing of which nothing was, is nor will be ever the same again.
+We celebrate the birthdays of three ‘saints’ in our liturgical calendar: Christ Himself, the Son of God, of course, on Christmas Day; His Mother, the Virgin Mary, on September 8th; and, today, Saint John, called ‘the Baptist’, to whom was given the role as the last, greatest and clearest of the Prophets of the Messiah: Behold, the Lamb of God!
+This year, the feast is moved a day early, since the Sacred Heart falls on the 24th.
+So we have two solemnities in a row.

+As the most liminal of saints, John stands at the threshold between the Old and the New Testaments, the most momentous transition, if you will, in history, after the crossing of which nothing was, is nor will be ever the same again.
+Hence, the dividing of history between B.C. – before Christ – and A.D. – anno Domini, the year of our Lord.
 Behold, I make all things new.
-Since then, we have been in the ‘last days’, ushering in that great eschatological fulfilment, of which our temporal lives – indeed all of history – are but a prelude.
+Since then, we have been in the ‘last days’, ushering in that great eschatological fulfilment, in the context of which our temporal lives – indeed all of history – are but a prelude.

-And speaking of days, this day was chosen, as it is six months before Christmas, and Mary, just after the Annunciation, visited her kinswoman Elizabeth when the latter was ‘in her sixth month’.
-Yet it is also providentially fitting that we celebrate the Precursor just after the summer solstice, the longest day of the year, after which they get incrementally shorter.
+And speaking of days, this day was chosen, as it is six months before Christmas, and Mary, just after the Annunciation, visited her kinswoman Elizabeth when the latter was ‘in her sixth month’, and Mary, presumably, in her third.
+Yet it is also providentially fitting that we celebrate the Precursor just at the time of the summer solstice, the longest day of the year, after which they get incrementally shorter.
 As the Baptist put it, I must decrease, and He must increase.
-So it will be until the shortest day of the year, just before Christmas, when another and greater birth is celebrated, and the daylight begins to increase again.
+So it will be until the shortest day of the year, just before Christmas, when the days get shorter, until another and greater birth is celebrated, and the daylight begins to increase again.
 As Josef Ratzinger explains in his Spirit of the Liturgy, the liturgical cycle really is cosmological, for all His creatures, Sun and Moon, stars and planets, praise Him.

-While on greater than I, here is Saint Augustine from today’s Office of Readings:
+Here is Saint Augustine from today’s Office of Readings:

 John, it seems, has been inserted as a kind of boundary between the two Testaments, the Old and the New.
 That he is somehow or other a boundary is something that the Lord himself indicates when he says, The Law and the prophets were until John.
 So he represents the old and heralds the new…